First Time Lifeguard Training with First Aid and CPR/AED that you can start and complete right away. Save $100 today with special Grant!

-The American Lifeguard Association (ALA) is a national educational association with the full support of both the Swimming Pool and Spa Association and Global Lifeguards, a nonprofit 501(c)(3) organization.
-Both of these organizations are members of the Global Lifeguard Association, one of the largest worldwide aquatic consortiums, which has trained more than 250,000 certified lifeguards over the past 25 years.
+The American Lifeguard Association (ALA) is a national educational association with the full support of both the Swimming Pool and Spa Association and Global Lifeguards, a nonprofit 501c3) organization.
+These organizations are members of the Global Lifeguard Association, one of the largest worldwide aquatic consortiums, which has trained more than 250,000 certified lifeguards over the past 30 years.

-To enroll in the Lifeguarding course, you may be any age, but US Labor Laws require that you must be 15 years or older to work at a swimming pool, waterpark, or lake, and 16 years or older to work at beaches.
+To enroll in the Lifeguarding course, you may be of any age, but US Labor Laws require that you be 15 years or older to work at a swimming pool, water park, lake, and 16 years or older at beaches.
 Our programs may be eligible for Continuing Education Unit (CEU) and also college elective credits.
 Upon completion, we suggest that you contact your school or university for further details and eligibility.

 Once you register, you will receive links to our online training videos, as well as an online lifeguard manual.
 These materials will cover various skills and techniques associated with CPR/AED and First Aid.
 You need to be familiar with and able to perform the skills shown in these materials.